The other reason Red Bull is making F1 rivals nervous

 Both clubs had qualified for European competition in 1998 with AEK Athens prohibited from participating due to UEFA's Common Ownership Rule.

-In short, CAS upheld UEFA's decision which was supported by the European Commission when it was appealed, noting that the common ownership rule was designed to protect the integrity of the competition and “ensure the uncertainty of outcome and to guarantee that the consumer has the perception that games played represent honest sporting competition between the participants”.
+In short, CAS upheld UEFA's decision, which was supported by the European Commission when it was later appealed, where it was noted that the common ownership rule was designed to protect the integrity of the competition and “ensure the uncertainty of outcome and to guarantee that the consumer has the perception that games played represent honest sporting competition between the participants”.

-With the competition in F1 closer than it has ever been, small gains can net significant returns, while teams are incentivised to find loopholes to gain an advantage – it's the very nature of F1.
+With the competition in F1 closer than it has ever been, naturally focus will shift to its integrity when grey areas exist.

-Ironically, the current situation is a byproduct of the success of the sport's regulations, both technical and financial, but has inadvertently created something of a two-tiered system where some teams can exploit a loophole inaccessible to others.
+The current situation is a byproduct of the success of the sport's regulations, both technical and financial, and is entirely in keeping with Formula 1's ethos of finding and exploiting any opportunity for individual gain.

-The challenge is finding a resolution in a sport filled with self-interest, vested interests, and ulterior motives.
+But in this instance, the loophole has potential sporting ramifications and isn't available to all.